carltheperson/Otis/README.md

 ![](screenshot.png)

 Otis will become a text adventure maker that converts to native shell scripts for different operating systems.
-It will have a web GUI interface, and is meant to be ran in Docker.
+It will have it's own markdown language, and is meant to be ran in Docker.

 You will be able to export to batch and bash.